cutupdev/Solana-Copytrading-bot/README.md

 # Solana Copytrading Bot

-This is copy trading bot running on several solana dex platform - raydium, meteora, pumpfun.
+This is copy trading bot running on several solana dex platform - raydium, meteora, pumpfun, pumpswap.
 This is basic version, not full version.
 In this bot, it track the profitable bots fast and copytrack it.
 If you want, I can offer full version and can develop customized advanced project[Advantage: GRPC for tx fetching, direct dex swap].